 In the endless components arms race of the Information Age, cheaper, faster, and smaller are the mantras that perk up the customers' ears and line the tech giants pockets with cash.
 The latest innovation in one of the key areas of electronic components is DDR4 memory.
 The spec is said to reduce power consumption by 20-40% based on a maximum 1.2 volts of power use.

 While running at the same bandwidth as its predecessor, DDR3 memory, the new spec will run with up to 40% less power draw.
+Running at full capacity, which is roughly double the amount of throughput of DDR3 memory, the new RAM will draw the same amount of power.
 Read More

 The ASUS Eee Pad Transformer is quickly becoming the darling of the Android tablet world.
 With all the specs (dual-core, Android 3.0, keyboard dock - the list goes on) and a price tag at $400, this may just be the one Honeycomb tablet to rule them all.
 Alas, when a great product and a great price meet, there is great demand - and when there is great demand and a less-than-great supply level, there is a high level of dejected customers leaving their electronics retailers with empty hands.